The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 A256GCM

 Content encryption algorithm.
-This property will be checked if the JWT encryption builder has not already set the content encryption algorithm.
+Checked if the JWT encryption builder has not already set the content encryption algorithm.

 smallrye.jwt.new-token.lifespan